anstkostas/reservation_backend/README.md

 With `npx sequelize-cli db:seed:undo:all` sequelize reverts all seed files.
 To execute a specific file run `npx sequelize-cli db:seed --seed <seed-filename.js>`.
 For more information visit the [official site](https://sequelize.org/docs/v6/other-topics/migrations/).

+## require project directories

+Implemented an index.js policy.
+Centralized sub-directory's imports/exports in an index.js.
+To import specific file from that directory add only the path directory of the whole file, since node.js automaticaly looks for index.js.
+NOTE Don't add file with same name as the folder since only that will be imported.

 ## Repositories

 1. Encapsulate all **database access** using Sequelize models.
 Serve as Data Access Objects(DAOs).